TTENDO/LearningNode/node.md

 We r learning
  Logging simple output
  Node package manager(npm)
  Express
  Call backs
  Nodemon
  Package.Json
 • Scripts

 First day(5th November 2019)
 Create folder in vscode
-Npm init
+Npm init and enter while u fill in to create a json package.

+create a repo, push work to master create a new branch `git branch develop`
+`git checkout develop` to go to the develop branch.

+create index.js, write a console.log for Hello world and run it.

+installing express framework for browser display
+`npm install express --save` in the command line creates dependencies in the package.json with package `express` create a file `.gitignore` and include folders and files you want to ignore ie `/node_modules and package-lock.json`

+using express..how? by requiring it. `const express = require('express');` then `const app = express();` creating a server where browsers can connect by creating a listen method `app.listen(3000,function(){ console.log('listening on 3000') })` when we run index.js, it console logs but when we go to the port no. in the browser, it dispays `cannot GET/` because we havent sent anything back to the browser from our server